chengyawlow/SlackedFace/README.md

 The complete distractor set (with 153,428 low-resolution face images) is available at the [TinyFace Official Portal](https://qmul-tinyface.github.io/).

-## Extended Experimental Results
+## Pre-Trained Models and Extended Experimental Results

-We will provide additional experimental results for high-resolution/mixed-resolution face recognition.
+We will provide additional materials, including pre-trained models and our extended experimental results for high-resolution/mixed-resolution face recognition in future.

 ## Acknowledgement